-- 8. We direct that the Committees constituted under Rule-5 would meet at least once in three months and not once in a year.
+- We direct that the Committees constituted under Rule-5 would meet at least once in three months and not once in a year as stipulated under the Rules of 2016.
 The minutes of the meeting shall be placed in the public domain.
-Directions, on the basis of the minutes, shall be issued immediately after the meeting, to the concerned States, local bodies, departments and Project Proponents. - 9.
+Directions, on the basis of the minutes, shall be issued immediately after the meeting, to the concerned States, local bodies, departments and Project Proponents. - 10.
 The State Government and the local authorities shall issue directives to all concerned, making it mandatory for the power generation and cement plants within its jurisdiction to buy and use RDF as fuel in their respective plants, wherever such plant is located within a 100 km radius of the facility.